-Tropical depression drenching earthquake-stricken Haiti
+Tropical storm drenching earthquake-stricken Haiti

 It is not the first time the hospital has been forced to improvise.
 The refrigeration in the hospital’s morgue has not worked for three months, but after the earthquake struck Saturday, staff had to store as many as 20 bodies in the small space.
 Relatives quickly came to take most to private embalming services or immediate burial.
 By Monday, only three bodies were in the morgue.

-“We are working now to ensure that the resources we have are going to get to the places that are hardest hit,” said Civil Protection Agency head Jerry Chandler, referring to the hard-hit towns of Les Cayes and Jeremie and the department of Nippes.
+“We are working now to ensure that the resources we have are going to get to the places that are hardest hit,” said Civil Protection Agency head Jerry Chandler, referring to the towns of Les Cayes and Jeremie and the department of Nippes.

-Quake victims continued to stream to Les Cayes’ overwhelmed general hospital, waiting on stair steps, in corridors and on an open veranda.
+Quake victims continued to stream to Les Cayes’ hospital, waiting on stair steps, in corridors and on an open veranda.

 “After two days, they are almost always generally infected,” said Dr. Paurus Michelete, who had treated 250 patients and was one of only three doctors on call when the quake hit.
 He added that pain killers, analgesics and steel pins to mend fractures were running out amid the crush of patients.